 The FRESH technique will also work with other bio-inks that, like collagen, are soft when first printed, so the team hopes it will provide a highly adaptable tissue-engineering platform.
 They have also made the design of their system open source, so that other groups can use them to build high-performance 3D bioprinters at relatively low cost.

 However, Feinberg stresses there is a very long way to go before 3D printed organs are ready for use in hospitals.

-“It is important to understand that there are many years of research yet to be done,” adds he said.
-“But there should still be excitement that we’re making real progress towards engineering functional human tissues and organs, and this paper is one step along that path.”
+“It is important to understand that there are many years of research yet to be done,” he adds.
+"But there should still be excitement that we're making real progress towards engineering functional human tissues and organs, and this paper is one step along that path.”